imaitland/ralle/_pages/about.md

 ---
 permalink: /
-title: "We are research and lab labour empowered: The unionization effort for JHU research staff"
+title: "We are RALLE (Research and Lab Labor Empowered) - the unionization effort for JHU research staff"
 author_profile: true
 redirect_from:
   - /about/